demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-list-redistribution-profiles
 ***
-Returns a list of redistribution-profiles of a specific virtual-router of either Panorama/firewall instance.
+Returns a list of redistribution-profiles of a specific virtual-router of either a Panorama/firewall instance.

 #### Base Command